knative/specs/specs/eventing/control-plane.md

 the `spec.filter` to the Trigger's `spec.subscriber`.
 The Broker MAY send some events to the Trigger's `spec.subscriber` prior to the Trigger's `Ready`condition being set to `true`.
-When a Trigger is deleted, the Broker MAY send some additional events to the Trigger's `spec.subscriber` ftor tho deletion.
+When a Trigger is deleted, the Broker MAY send some additional events to the Trigger's `spec.subscriber` after the deletion.

 ## Channel Lifecycle